sushmithashettigar29/ReserveTable/README.md

 - Protected features: Favorites and Reservations are only available for logged-in users.

 ### Restaurant Listings
-- Browse restaurants with images, category, price, and location.
+- Browse restaurants with names.

 ### Favorites
 - Add or remove restaurants from favorites.